ismet55555/AWS_Solutions_Architect_Notes/README.md

    - Each instance is on its own server rack
    - Only 7 running instances per AZ

+- If you receive a capacity error when launching an instance in a placement group that already has running instances, stop and start all of the instances in the placement group, and try the launch again.
+Restarting the instances may migrate them to hardware that has capacity for all the requested instances.

 ---

 ## EC2 Purchase Options